Code-Institute-Submissions/jenkidev-Milestone_project_1/README.md

 * When submitting the form a 501 error message would appear because server hosting does not support the POST method to resolve this I changed the method to GET (<strong>Caution this causes sensitive information to be displayed in address bar</strong>)

 * When viewed in mobile the second row on the exercise pages would have an issue where the image would appear first on the vertical scroll and the exercise steps second.
 The fix to this was setting a display:flex and flex-direction: column-reverse to reverse the order of that div thus displaying the correct order for improved UX.

+### Responsiveness

+Responsiveness tests were performed using the [responsinator](http://www.responsinator.com/) website.
+This would test the following devices in both portrait and landscape:
+1. iPhone eXpensive
+2. Android (Pixel 2)
+3. iPhone 6-8 portrait
+4. iPhone 6-8 Plump
+5. iPad

 ## Deployment
 ### Deploying to GitHub Pages